Technical efficiency and inefficiency: SFA misspecification: Discrete distribution of inefficiency error

 where $w_i =\frac{(z_i\, u_i + \varepsilon_i)^2} {2\sigv^2}$.

-A scatter plot of the estimated $\widehat{TE}_i$ against true $TE_i$ is provided in Figure \ref{fig:hat_TE_against_TE}.
-It can be seen that for some subsets of data increase in true $TE$ corresponds to the decrease of the estimated $\widehat{TE}$.
+A scatter plot of the estimated TE, $\widehat{TE}_i$ against true $TE_i$ provided in Figure \ref{fig:hat_TE_against_TE}.
+It can be seen that in case of positive true marginal effect $TE$ we get confusing values as estimates, while modeling capability of normal-exponential model is better if the signs of marginal effects coincide.